JustinCredibuilt/hossync_help/docs/public/connecting-providers/overview.md

 - `active`: tested and ready
 - `test failed`: credentials or configuration need attention

+Samsara also uses OAuth status inside the connection modal.
+After you save the connection, you authorize it with Samsara and then run a connection test.
+You may see statuses like `connected, needs test` or `oauth ok, test failed`.

 ## Recommended setup sequence

 1. Save the ELD connection.
+2. If the ELD provider is Samsara, complete the OAuth authorization step.
-2. Save the payroll connection.
+3. Save the payroll connection.
-3. Test both connections.
+4. Test both connections.
-4. Confirm both show as active before running a sync.
+5. Confirm both show as `active` before running a sync.

 ![Provider setup sequence across ELD, Payroll, and connection test states](./images/provider-setup-sequence.png)

-If either connection is missing or disabled, dashboard sync actions and run retries will not complete successfully.
+If either connection is missing, disabled, or not ready, dashboard sync actions, manual driver sync, and run retries will not complete successfully.